-32. A member of the Committee shall not be personally liable for any act or default of the Committee done or omitted to be done in good faith in the performance of its functions under this Act.
+32. A member of the Committee shall not be Production of members. personally liable for any act or default of the Committee done [26 of 2010] or omitted to be done in good faith in the performance of its functions under this Act.